 - keeping our supporters informed about other services, products, campaigns and appeals and offering the opportunity to subscribe to them;

-- conducting surveys carried out by UNICEF Australia or its agents;
+- conducting research and surveys carried out by UNICEF Australia or its agents to better understand and connect with our supporter base;

 - developing and managing relationships with our employees and contractors and business partners.